-Top Triathlete Training Tips
+Try These Top Triathlete Training Tips From Pro James Cunnama

 Cunnama and triathlons clicked instantly.
 “It was something that the mind and the body was primed to go after.
 All that passion and the dream of being a pro athlete just got shifted into being a triathlete instead of a runner.”

-“The advantage with triathlons is that there’s three disciplines, so if you have a niggle on the bike, you can stay off the bike and do a bit more running and swimming for a couple of days.
-You try to have a balance between all three – some hard stuff in each of them but also some easy stuff in between each of them to recover.”
+“The advantage with triathlons is that there are three disciplines, so if you have a niggle on the bike, you can stay off the bike and do a bit more running and swimming for a couple of days.
+You try to have a balance between all three – some hard stuff in each of them but also some easy stuff in-between each of them to recover.”

 “You have to find that balance between an important goal and the fact that it’s just another day,” says Cunnama.
 “You’ve got to go after it and put all the work in, but you’ve also got to relax and let it happen because it will happen if you put the work in.
 Winding yourself up ends up being a negative thing and you end up not achieving your potential.
 If you just relax, it will happen because you’ve done the work.”